Kitten & Puppy Vet Care

 Ideally, puppies should have their first veterinary appointment at about six weeks of age, and kittens around eight weeks.

-During this initial visit, one of our vets will perform a complete physical examination for your pet to assess their general health, check for signs of any congenital defects and look for external parasites.
+During this initial visit, one of our vets will perform a complete physical examination for your kitten or puppy to assess their general health, check for signs of any congenital defects and look for external parasites.

 The first round of kitten or puppy vaccinations and deworming medications for hookworms and roundworms will also be administered.